SansGuidon/bookmarks/README.md

 # Operations / IT OPS
 * [Michael Buckbee](https://blog.varonis.com/definitive-guide-to-dns-ttl-settings/) - Definitive Guide to DNS TTL Settings
-* [nixCraft](https://www.cyberciti.biz/faq/howto-use-dig-to-find-dns-time-to-live-ttl-values/) - Linux / Unix: Dig Command Find Out TTL (Time to Live) Value For DNS Records
+* [Vivek Gite](https://www.cyberciti.biz/faq/howto-use-dig-to-find-dns-time-to-live-ttl-values/) - Linux / Unix: Dig Command Find Out TTL (Time to Live) Value For DNS Records
 * [DigitalOcean](https://www.digitalocean.com/community/questions/what-do-you-do-with-your-first-five-minutes-on-a-new-server) - What do you do with your first five minutes on a new server?
 * [Sylvain Kalache](https://www.linux.com/blog/first-5-commands-when-i-connect-linux-server) - First 5 Commands When I Connect on a Linux Server
 * [Bryan Kennedy](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers) - My First 5 Minutes On A Server; Or, Essential Security for Linux Servers